Licensing & Trademarks

 Club Sports

-Prior to ordering items, Tarleton club sports teams must contact the Club Sports Coordinator for approval.
+Prior to ordering items, Tarleton State club sports teams must contact the Club Sports Coordinator for approval.
 Policies regarding logo use can be found in the Branding Guidelines.

 RSO Name Guidelines